 In Key Stage 1, each year group should begin with the core question.
 These units are designed to be taught in one or two lessons, and suggested outlines are included in the appendix.
 These units offer an opportunity to begin to explore an understanding of the methodologies of RE and encounter core concepts.
 The ideas from these units should be referred to during the rest of the academic year.
 Pupils should then learn about Christianity, Judaism, Hindu Dharma, and non-religious worldviews.
-The syllabus recommends that Christianity should be taught in both year 1 and year 2 with Judaism in either Y1 or Y2 and Hindu Dharma in the other.
-The question on non-religious worldviews should be covered in either Y1 or Y2.
+The syllabus recommends that Christianity should be taught in both Year 1 and Year 2 with Judaism in either Year 1 or Year 2 and Hindu Dharma in the other.
+The question on non-religious worldviews should be covered in either Year 1 or Year 2.
 There are specific questions for each religion and worldview, and these can be taught as discrete questions, or the content of one or more questions combined to create a new question.
-Questions across the religions and worldviews are similar, allowing for progress through a concept, such as God, as well as across a religion and worldview.
+Questions across the religions and worldviews are similar, allowing for progress through a concept, such as God, as well as across a religion or worldview.
 Schools should use a selection of these questions to create a coherent curriculum, appropriate to their context and cohort.